NTNUI/koiene-booking-h20/README.md

 ## Implementing features
-NTNUI Sprint keeps their backlog of features on a service called [ClickUp](https://app.clickup.com).
-Please head over here to see the status of features in the backlog.
+NTNUI Sprint keeps their backlog of features on a service called [ClickUp](https://app.clickup.com) (requires invite).
+Please head over there to see the status of features in the backlog.

 Implementing a feature in the back-end usually consists of creating a new endpoint.
 This is done by creating a url config, a viewset, a serializer(optional), a model(optional), unit tests and integration tests of the endpoint.

+### Example
 An example of an implemented feature includes the possibility to list bookings for the sit-panel.
 To do this the following files were created:

 + `backend/ntnui/apps/koie_booking/serializers/booking_sit.py`